 Each pool is heated!
 The preferred pool temperature for Crayfish Canal Lap Pool is between 80 and 82 degrees.
 The Frog Bog Activity Pool and Dragonfly Den Toddler Pool’s water temperature is between 84 and 86 degrees.
 The Turtle Creek Lazy River preferred water temperature is between 82 and 84 degrees.

-Water wings, floating rings, and buoyant bathing suits can offer a false sense of security when it comes to pool safety.
+Otter Cove allows infant rings, baby seat floats with a mesh bottom, and US Coast Guard approved lifejackets and puddle jumpers may be used within an arm’s reach of a parent/guardian in less than three feet of water.
+Inflatable water wings are not allowed; water wings, floatation rings, and buoyant bathing suits can offer a false sense of security when it comes to pool safety.
 While they may help make swimming fun for an infant or toddler who cannot swim on his own, never trust them to take the place of your watchful eye.

 The water slide manufacturer requires that all users of the water slide be a minimum height of 42” to prevent the guest from being seriously injured.
 Persons over 42” but under 48” must use a life jacket.